dblock/code.dblock.org/_posts/2021/2021-04-27-walking-ethereum-transaction-logs-to-find-lost-robbies-using-etherscan-api.markdown

 ### SuperRare Contract

-Etherium transactions execute methods that are written in a _contract_, which is basically a bunch of code that implements a set of known methods (an interface, e.g. [ERC721](https://github.com/ethereum/eips/issues/721)).
+Ethereum transactions execute methods that are written in a _contract_, which is basically a bunch of code that implements a set of known methods (an interface, e.g. [ERC721](https://github.com/ethereum/eips/issues/721)).
 As all code, method have inputs and outputs.
 The SuperRare contract is [0x41a322b28d0ff354040e2cbc676f0320d8c8850d](https://etherscan.io/address/0x41a322b28d0ff354040e2cbc676f0320d8c8850d), also found by examining a transaction linked from SuperRare.

 Contracts are expressed in JSON, include method names, inputs, outputs, and other metadata.
-Contracts, along with all inputs and outputs on Etherium, are encoded in binary format, using an application binary interface (ABI).
+Contracts, along with all inputs and outputs on Ethereum, are encoded in binary format, using an application binary interface (ABI).
 We can fetch the contract with `contract.getabi`.

 {% highlight typescript %}
 var abi = await api.contract.getabi('0x41a322b28d0ff354040e2cbc676f0320d8c8850d');